West Virginia v. EPA: Clean Power Plan

 A second factor raised by opponents of the CPP was that the EPA's rule reached beyond their normal authority by giving states authority to regulate power plants across the board rather than at an individual plant level.
 Opponents believed that while the EPA or states could have plants take actions like implementing emissions controls as those were within bounds of the plant's control or "within the fenceline", the rules related to efficiency improvements and renewables were considered to be "outside the fenceline".
 The third factor was related to Tenth Amendment arguments that the EPA was inappropriately delegating federal authority to the states.

 In January 2016, the D.C.
 Circuit agreed to hear the case, though they did not grant a temporary injunction to stay enforcement of the CPP.
 In February 2016, the Supreme Court ordered a stay in the implementation of the CPP.
 While the order was unsigned, Justices Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor and Elena Kagan stated they would have denied the request.
+In 2026, The New York Times obtained several memos by the Supreme Court justices from this point, showing that chief justice John Roberts had expressed concern, echoed by Samuel Alito and Anthony Kennedy, that if they did not stay the D.C.
+Circuit order, companies would have likely had to expend money to comply with the CPP before a likely final decision from the Supreme Court in 2018.
+This would effectively made the implementation of CPP irreversible as the court had seen previously in failing to stay a decision from the D.C.
+Circuit in Michigan v.
+EPA, which the Supreme Court ultimately overturned but not after companies spent money to become compliant.
 The D.C.
 Circuit held an en banc hearing in September 2016.

 After the 2016 presidential election and the installation of the Trump administration at the start of 2017, the EPA effectively stated its intent to repeal the Clean Power Plan by March 2017 and to replace it with a new rule that was intended to keep its authority "within the fenceline", and asked the D.C.
 District to put the case in abeyance.
 In April 2017, the D.C.
 District court granted the abeyance request and granted continued extensions through the year.
 In October 2017, the EPA formally issued its initial ruling to repeal the CPP, and continued to request the D.C.
 Circuit to hold the case in abeyance until the rulemaking was finalized.
 Proponents of the CPP urged the District court to press ahead with ruling from the September 2016, since any delay would allow the EPA to avoid its duty to uphold the Clean Air Act.
 While the D.C.
 Circuit did continue to grant additional periods of abeyance through June 2018, the court stated that month that it would no longer grant any further requests to delay the case, requiring the EPA to issue its final rule repealing the CPP and introducing a replacement rule, or to allow the court to continue its review.